 Uxinn - the Bull by Grímsey island in Steingrímsfjörður

 So this folklore dates back to after the year 1000, after the Christianisation of Iceland.
-You can find out more about the Christianisation of Iceland in my travel-blog about Goðafoss: The Historical Goðafoss Waterfall in Skjálfandafljót River in North-Iceland.
+You can find out more about the Christianisation of Iceland in my travel-blog about Goðafoss: The Historic Goðafoss Waterfall in Skjálfandafljót River in North Iceland.

 The troll in Kollafjörður is huge compared to my husband